GWU-Museum-Studies/Museum-Digital-Practice-2022/content/essays/essay-9.md

 ### Quizzes
 #### Objects of Wonder – Take a Closer Look
 *Objects of Wonder* is an exhibit that shows highlights from the Smithsonian’s collection, often displaying the objects in arrangements that allow them to contrast with each other.
-The exhibit had a quiz titled *Take a Closer Look* ((Figure 2)[#fig-kiss-02.png]), which was displayed on a touch screen with four stations.
+The exhibit had a quiz titled *Take a Closer Look* (Figure 2), which was displayed on a touch screen with four stations.
 It asks visitors ten trivia questions about the exhibit and then scores the visitors’ performance.
 Gamification is a strategy where game design elements are incorporated into learning experiences.[^21] Gamified learning can motivate learners, improve social engagement between people in the exhibit, and make learning transferable between many contexts.[^22] The Ocean Hall and *Objects of Wonder* exhibits have quiz elements on touch screens that function in a similar way to gamified learning experiences.
 In addition to providing feedback to visitors, they allow visitors engage to with each other by comparing their quiz results.

 {{< q-figure id="fig-kiss-02" >}}